Which tripod to buy for a DSLR?

 A question standing on three legs!

 A good tripod for a photographer is like an extra arm.
 A tripod is one of the most essential and handy tools for professional or semi-professional photographers but more so for amateurs and hobbyists.
-However, the market is flooded with way too many products making it challenging to pick the one best for your DSLR.
+But the market is flooded with way too many products making it challenging to pick the one best for your DSLR.
 Well, fear not — we can help you make an informed and smart decision best suited to your needs.

 Also read: How to clean a tripod